matthew9671/Presimation/Docs/project_walkthrough.md

 Best used in conjuction with the "Follow" block.
 ####Camera tool (__***More thoughts needed***__)
 This is still just an idea, but it would be cool if we enable users to make the presentation zoom in on some portion of the workspace (like Presi), or even create a split-screen effect.
+Also, we can give the camera tool an ability to freeze time so that the user can zoom in on a freeze frame and talk about some details.
 ####Area tool (__***More thoughts needed***__)
 feature: make intersection/union of areas which can be filled and highlighted.
 Useful for presenting probability, set theory and many more!